Alternative performance measures - APMs

 Alternative performance measures

-Alternative performance measure or APM defined by ESMA (European Securities and Markets Authority) as «a financial measure of historical or future financial performance, financial position, or cash flows, other than financial measure defined or specified in the applicable financial reporting framework».
+Alternative performance measure or APMis defined by ESMA (European Securities and Markets Authority) as «a financial measure of historical or future financial performance, financial position, or cash flows, other than financial measure defined or specified in the applicable financial reporting framework».

 Alternative performance measures are either adjusted key figures or key figures not defined under IFRS.
-APMs are not intended to substitute accounting figures prepared in accordance with IFRS and are not to be assigned greater importance than these accounting figures, however, they have been included in the financial reporting in order to provide a more complete description of the company’s performance.
-Furthermore, APMs constitute important targets as to how the management governs the company.
+APMs are not intended to substitute accounting figures prepared in accordance with IFRS and are not to be assigned greater importance than these accounting figures, however, they have been included in the financial reporting in order to provide a more complete description of the Group’s performance.
+Furthermore, APMs constitute important targets as to how the management governs the Group.

 Definition: The sum of all assets.